yvs2701/Fulcrum-voice-assistant/ReadMe.md

 - can play songs on youtube

 *More Features are on the way - Emails, Whatsapp texts etc...*
+*Using a better module for wiki results...
+MediaWiki is being used in place of wikipedia*
 ________________________
 In order to run this assistant on your pc first type in your terminal :
 ```